permguard/permguard/site/content/docs/0.1/command-line/workspace/repo.md

 ## Get All Repos

-The `permguard repos` command allows for the retrieval of all locally checked out repositories.
+The `permguard repos` command allows for the retrieval of all locally checked out ledgers.

 ```bash
 permguard repos